appacitive/builder-docs/server/javascript/data-store/guides.md

 var Player = Appacitive.Object.extend('player');
 Player.multiGet({
   ids: ["14696753262625025", "14696753262625026", "14696753262625027"], //array of object ids to get : mandatory
-  fields: ["name"]// this denotes the fields to be returned in the object object, to avoid increasing the payload : optional }).then(function(objects) {
+  fields: ["name"]// fields to be returned, to avoid increasing the payload : optional }).then(function(objects) {
-  // objects is an array of object objects
+  // objects is an array of Player objects
 });

 ```